Dr Stuart Turner

 He was a Member of the

-Dart Centre for Europe Advisory Group and also a temporary adviser to the Trauma,
+Advisory Group to the Dart Centre in Europe and also a temporary adviser to the Trauma,

 PTSD and Dissociative Disorders subworkgroup for the APA